dpedrosoa/Reservation-WebAPI-Angular/README.md

 This repository includes 2 projects:

 - #### ReservationSystem
-This is the web API that uses a Code-First approach.
+This is the backend Web API that uses a Code-First approach.

 - #### ClientApp
-This is the Angular app that requests the ReservationSystem api.
+This is the frontend Angular app that requests the ReservationSystem api.